doc4d/docs/docs/API/IMAPTransporterClass.md

 #### Description

-The `.listener` property <!-- REF #IMAPTransporterClass.listener.Summary -->allows you to handle IMAP IDLE notifications for the selected mailbox through callback functions.<!-- END REF -->.
+The `.listener` property <!-- REF #IMAPTransporterClass.listener.Summary -->allows you to handle IMAP IDLE notifications for the selected mailbox through callback functions.<!-- END REF -->

 Callback functions are defined in the `listener` object provided in the *parameter* of the [`IMAP New transporter`](../commands/imap-new-transporter) command.

-The following callbacks are supported:

-* `onMailCreated`: triggered when a new message is added to the mailbox
-* `onMailDeleted`: triggered when a message is permanently deleted
-* `onFlagsModified`: triggered when message flags are modified
-* `onMailboxStateModified`: triggered when the mailbox state changes

 Callback functions are executed in the worker where `listener.start()` is called.